 How does Australia celebrate Valentine’s Day?

-Valentine’s Day is an opportunity to create new memories with your partner, especially if the date falls on a weekend, as it does in 2021.
+Valentine’s Day is an opportunity to create new memories with your partner, friends or other loved ones.
 People gather for picnics in the park, restaurants are booked out for lunch or dinner, and there’s probably more than one rom-com screening at your local cinema.

-In shopping centres, you’ll typically see an explosion of red hearts, flowers and other decorations from businesses looking to capitalise on the occasion through Valentine’s Day marketing campaigns.
+In shopping centres, you’ll typically see an explosion of red hearts, flowers and other decorations from businesses.

 Going on a date is one of the most common Valentine’s Day activities.
-If you’ve recently arrived in Australia or have just entered the dating scene, check out our handy guide to dating culture in Australia, which sometimes can prove challenging – especially if there’s a jar of Vegemite involved!
+If you’ve recently arrived in Australia or have just entered the dating scene, check out our handy guide to dating culture in Australia and our list of tell-tale signs you’re dating an Australian (hint: them slabbing Vegemite on everything is usually one of the first!).

 Overall, there are no strict rules on how to celebrate Valentine’s Day in Australia.
 Everyone has their own unique way of showing someone that they love them.
 Don’t think that you have to splurge on an expensive dinner or gifts to celebrate the holiday.
 There are a number of exciting and thoughtful ways to enjoy Valentine’s Day on a budget.